michKovac/michkovac.github.io/content/publication/journal-article/index.md

 title: "RASMD: RGB and SWIR Multispectral Driving Dataset for Robust Perception in Adverse Conditions"

 authors:
+- Youngwan Jin
 - admin
-- Youngwan Jin
-- Michal Kovac
 - Yagiz Nalcakan
+- Incheol Park
+- Sanghyeop Yeo
 - Hyeongjin Ju
-- Hanbin Song
-- Sanghyeop Yeo
 - Shiho Kim

 # Journal publication (use the journal’s online-available date if you want; below is a safe placeholder).